Legal

 The Controller is responsible for notifying supervisory authorities and Data Subjects as required by applicable law.

 By entering into this DPA, you provide general authorization for GovEtract to engage sub-processors to process Personal Data in connection with providing the Platform.
-Our current sub-processors are:
+Our current and feature-conditional sub-processors may include:

 GovEtract imposes data protection obligations on each sub-processor equivalent to those in this DPA, by contract.
 GovEtract remains liable to the Controller for the performance of sub-processors' obligations to the extent they fail to meet their obligations.